valchkou/cassandra-driver-mapping/README.md

 <a name="mapping"/>
 ### Various Mappings

+	IMPORTANT!:
-	IMPORTANT!: All names are converted to lowercase.
+	All names are converted to lowercase.
+	JPA annotations give you more features though are not required.
+	If entity or field is not annotated it will provide its name as default.
+	Id field is required for the entity.

    - Simple Bean
 	```java
 	public class Entity {
 		private long Id;
 		private String name;
 		// public getters/setters ...
 	}
 	```